msclarissawhite/localhappenings-v2/CSV_IMPORT_GUIDE.md

 ## Accessing the Bulk Import Feature

 Navigate to the **Admin Dashboard** and click the **"Bulk Upload CSV"** button in the Events tab.
-This opens the bulk import dialog where you can select your CSV file.
+This opens the bulk import dialog where you can select your CSV or ZIP file.

+**Two Upload Options:**

+1. **CSV Only** - Upload just the CSV file if events don't have images or you'll add images later
+2. **ZIP with Images** - Upload a ZIP archive containing both the CSV file and event image files

 ---